-Long-term resilience requires investments in nutrition, health, and education to decrease the intergenerational transmission of poverty to future generations.
+Investment in this kind of human capital starts with public access to services that meet basic needs.
+Long-term resilience requires investments in nutrition, health and education to decrease the intergenerational transmission of poverty to future generations.
 Better outcomes establish assets for future generations to access a variety of livelihood strategies and increase economic growth.

-These sources of resilience contribute to a sense of self-efficacy and confidence in a future.
-People with a higher sense of control over their lives are less likely to engage in negative coping strategies that damage their ability to absorb and recover from shocks.
+Social resilience contributes to a sense of confidence in a future.
+People with a greater sense of control over their lives are less likely to engage in negative coping and life strategies — pulling children out of school, taking on debt or liquidating assets — that damage their ability to absorb and recover from shocks.